sde-gui/pacman.sde-git/README.md

 # SDE build scripts for Arch Linux

-These scripts build and install the development version of SDE from the bleeding-edge sources at https://github.com/sde-gui/.
+These scripts build and install the development version of SDE from the bleeding-edge sources.
 Just clone the repo and run `make`:

 ```
     $ git clone https://github.com/sde-gui/pacman.sde-git.git